u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 The different structure types can be seen by going to :menuselection:`Payroll --> Configuration --> Structure Types`.

-There are two default structure types configured in Odoo: *Employee* and *Worker*.
+There are two default structure types configured in Thrive Bureau ERP: *Employee* and *Worker*.
 Typically, *Employee* is used for salaried employees, which is why the wage type is *Monthly Fixed Wage*, and *Worker* is typically used for employees paid by the hour, so the wage type is *Hourly Wage*.